NoHatCoder/Chaotic-Permutation-Circuit/README.md

 Suggestions for improvements to the instruction are also welcome, but please bear in mind that the design must balance cryptographic performance with hardware cost, while maintaining decent software performance.

 Feel free to use the Github issue tracker for questions and comments.

+##Version R2 changes from R1

+Changed shuffling pattern, mixing now happens faster and as a result the output is cleaner.

+Changed the third block XOR mask in order to break the symmetry-preserving nature of the new shuffling pattern.